 It generally wouldn’t occur to patients with non-seasonal depression to try light therapy.
 However, that option should now be considered, just as switching to a new antidepressant might be.
 Bottom line, as I said to Medscape: “10,000 lux light therapy upon awakening — or by implication, a walk outdoors if the sun is up — now can be recommended to patients with recurrent depression, many of whom will respond without recourse to drugs.”

 THREE TIPS FOR TRYING LIGHT THERAPY

 What do you need to know to make light therapy work for you?

 - Get the right light box.
 The Center for Environmental Therapeutics (CET), the go-to source of wisdom on light, mood, energy, and sleep, defines the criteria to look for.

 - The right time for sessions depends on the individual.
 Find out the best time for you to initiate light therapy with a free self-assessment, the automated Morningness-Eveningness Questionnaire (AutoMEQ).

 - Tweak light therapy as needed.
 For example, some people need more than 30 minutes per day.
 Others want to combine light therapy with supplementary treatment (including antidepressants that have had only partial effect).
-Light Therapy for Beginners: Six Steps, our free fact sheets, and our recommended reading may give you practical information, or an understanding of what makes light therapy work.
+A professional, a friend who successfully uses light therapy, or even some recommended reading and free fact sheets may give you useful information, or an understanding of what makes light therapy work.